MurphyPone/murphypone.github.io/src/content/ml-4.md

 ## <a name="ch6.6" class="n"></a> 6.6 Games, Afterstates, and Other Special Cases

-State-action values colelcted for a value function _after_ an agent has acted, like in a game of tic-tac-toe, are called _afterstates_.
+State-action values collected for a value function _after_ an agent has acted, like in a game of tic-tac-toe, are called _afterstates_.
 Afterstates are useful when we have knowledge of an initial part of the environment's dynamics, but not necessarily the full dynamics.
 We know typically know the immediate effects of our moves, but not necessarily how our opponent will reply.
 Afterstate value functions are a natural way to take advantage of this kind of knowledge and produce more efficient learning methods as different actions in different states can still lead to the same state.

 ## <a name="ch6.7" class="n"></a> 6.7 Summary